mike-logic/DNSmo/README.md

-# DNSmo Worker (api.usingthe.cloud)
+# DNSmo Worker

-This is a [DNSmo](https://github.com/dnsmo) compatible federation + resolver worker for decentralized post publishing over DNS-style zones.
+This is a [DNSmo](https://github.com/dnsmo) compatible Cloudflare Worker that acts as a federation endpoint and resolver.

 It accepts signed JSON posts via `/publish`, stores them (currently in memory), and serves them at `/resolve/{zone}`.
+It also exposes a discovery file at `/federation.json`.

 ---